a mural project including life-size portraits of all the greats

 Not unlike Beirut during its civil war, 1975-1990.

 This Angelic Land is a novel set in Los Angeles during the 1992 Rodney King riots—the largest, most destructive civil uprising in American history.
 Adam Derderian, the central protagonist, is a 27-year-old Lebanese Armenian bar owner.
 The narrative shifts back and forth from his perspective to that of his brother, a New York-based artist five years his senior.
-The backdrop is their youth during the Lebanese civil war in Beirut—the longest civil war in modern history.
+The backdrop is their youth during the Lebanese civil war in Beirut—one of the longest civil wars in modern history.

 Don't miss the new reboot of the classic Levantine comedy show!
 More outrageous, more politically incorrect!
 Celebrating the 7th anniversary of the Sultans of Satire, the comedians perform at the Levantine Café after recent appearances on the Comedy Central Stage, UC Berkeley and UCLA.
 This edition of Middle East Comic Relief features Ara Basil, Marie Thérèse Abou-Daoud, Omar Elba, Paul Elia, and Mike Batayeh, with special appearances by Samson Koletkar from the Bay Area and Nasry Malak.
 The hilarious Peter the Persian headlines!
 Samson Koletkar videos.
 Peter the Persian on Persian coolness.
 Mike Batayeh on the LA experience.
 Nöel Elgrably in the Sultans of Satire.
 Omar Elba's latest clip.